gravitypersists/leafbuilder/README.md

 The [leaf](https://github.com/gravitypersists/leaf) repo is a standalone rendering framework, this repo is for constructing those leaves.

+## Development

+This repository relies on other repositories.
+To pull those in, you will need to run the famous:

+`git submodule update --init --recursive`

+Also run:

+`npm install`

+`gulp` (assuming gulp is installed `npm install -g gulp`)

+There is no server required.
+Simply open `index.html`.

 ### Todos (these todos are a mix of both this repo and the bare Leaf repo)

  - layout engine formalization.
 Starting with 'Document' layout engine type (ongoing task)